 Dystocia (egg binding) is a common occurrence in captive hens, most notably in cockatiels, budgerigars, and lovebirds.
 Usually, these birds are chronic egg layers, and calcium deficiency (resulting in misshapen or soft-shelled eggs) is a factor.
 Other causes include vitamin A deficiency, oviductal disease or neoplasia, abdominal wall herniation, being a first-time layer, and genetic factors.
 An inappropriate environment and lack of a nest box can be contributing factors for some birds.
 Egg binding may also be seen in large psittacines, although excessive egg laying is not as commonly associated with the condition in these birds.
-Obesity, general nutritional inadequacy, behavioral factors, and husbandry conditions may be involved.
+Obesity, inadequate diet, behavioral factors, and husbandry conditions may be involved.
 Egg-bound birds often present as emergencies.
 These birds should receive supportive care (ie, rehydration, parenteral calcium, increased humidity, and warmth) before attempting extraction of the egg.

-Clinical signs include a bird on the bottom of the cage, depression, closed eyes, bobbing tail, and dyspnea.
+Clinical signs of egg binding include a bird on the bottom of the cage, depression, closed eyes, bobbing tail, and dyspnea.
 The abdomen may be distended.
 An egg is not always palpable.
 Diagnostic tests may need to wait until the bird is stable; they include a CBC, plasma biochemical profile (including ionized and total calcium), and radiographs.
 These tests may need to be done stepwise in a critical patient.

-Medical treatment includes fluid therapy, parenteral calcium supplementation, analgesics, and/or NSAIDs, and continued maintenance in a warm humid incubator.
+Medical treatment includes fluid therapy, parenteral calcium supplementation, analgesics and/or NSAIDs, and continued maintenance in a warm humid incubator.
 Oxytocin and the avian equivalent arginine vasotocin both cause uterine contractions and induce oviposition, as can prostaglandins F or E. If the egg is adherent to the uterine wall or unable to be passed (often due to swelling, adhesions, or collection of feces and urates), administration of these drugs could theoretically lead to uterine rupture, but this has rarely been reported.

-If medical management fails, then sedation, inhalant anesthesia, and manual extraction may be required.
+If medical management fails, sedation, inhalant anesthesia, and manual extraction may be required.
 With the bird under anesthesia, the cloaca is lubricated with sterile jelly.
 Barring adherence of the egg to the uterus, steady digital pressure applied between the end of the sternum and the egg will cause the slow descent of the egg.
 At this point, the uterus will often evert and reveal the white pinhole where the uterine opening is located.
 This opening will gradually dilate.
 Very seldom will any additional pressure or manipulation be required.
 After the egg is delivered, the uterus typically will normally involute.
 If oviposition does not occur with digital pressure or because of a soft-shelled egg, ovocentesis is indicated.
 After aspiration, firmer shells are collapsed and carefully removed or allowed to pass.
-Postoperative care includes antibiotics, NSAIDs, and a GnRH agonist to reduce further egg laying.
-After egg extraction, the hen may continue to be depressed, with labored breathing, and often will not appear clinically normal for up to 24 hr.
+Postoperative care includes antimicrobials, NSAIDs, and GnRH agonists to reduce further egg laying.
+After egg extraction, the hen may continue to be depressed, with labored breathing, and often will not appear clinically normal for up to 24 hours.
 A second egg may be produced by the following day, so repeated palpation is indicated.

 An impacted oviduct is often a sequela of dystocia or salpingitis.
 The oviduct becomes impacted with excess mucin, albumen, and soft-shelled or malformed eggs.
 These materials often become adhered to the oviduct wall and become inspissated.
 Clinical signs are depression, anorexia, distended abdomen, and possibly dyspnea.